linux-duks/Mailing-Lists-Archiver/README.md

 The parsed emails will be saved in a parquet formatted archive (using hive partitioning on the name of the mailing lists) in the `parser_output/parsed/` directory.

 Incorrectly parsed email will be `parser_output/<mailing_list>/errors` directory.

+# Anonymizer

+To pseudo-anonimize the user identification from emails, run `make anonymize`.
+It expects the base non-anonimized dataset to be in the default `parser_output/parsed` folder, but this can be changed in the compose.yaml file.

+This script will replace user identification by SHA1 digests, and produce a more compressed version of the dataset under the `anonymizer_output` folder.

+# Example Analysis

+There are example analyses that were used during research in the [./analysis](./analysis) folder.
+They can be run with `make analysis`.
+The output will be stored in [./analysis/results/](./analysis/results/) folder.